griffincalme/AminoAcidSequenceAssembly/README.md

 ##Validation Folder

 ###ProteinSequenceAssembly_NW_Validation.py
-Validates the algorithm by generating random polypeptides, randomly fragmenting them, and running the assembly on the resulting subsequences.
+Validates the algorithm by generating random polypeptides, randomly fragmenting them (in silico fragmentation), and running the assembly on the resulting subsequences.
 Probably needs more improvement.

 ###FragmentationSimulator.py
-Generates a random polypeptide and then fragments at random combinations of sites.
+Generates a random polypeptide and then fragments (in silico) at random combinations of sites.
 Outputs the simulated fragments in a txt file.